ryan4yin/thiscute.world/content/posts/2023/Q2/nixos-and-flake-basics/index.en.md

 NixOS, the Linux distribution built on top of the Nix package manager, can be simply described as "OS as Code", which describes the entire operating system's state using declarative Nix configuration files.

 The configuration of NixOS manages only the system-level state, user's HOME directory is not under its control.
-Another important community project, [home-manager](https://github.com/nix-community/home-manager), filled this gap, home-manager is designed to manage user-level packages & HOME directories. **By combining home-manager with NixOS and Git, a fully reproducible and rollbackable system environment can be obtained**(ideally).
+Another important community project, [home-manager](https://github.com/nix-community/home-manager), filled this gap, home-manager is designed to manage user-level packages & HOME directories. **By combining home-manager with NixOS and Git, a fully reproducible and rollbackable system environment can be obtained**.

 Due to Nix's features such as declarative and reproducible, Nix is not only used to manage desktop environments but also widely used to manage development environments, compilation environments, cloud virtual machines, container image construction, etc. [NixOps](https://github.com/NixOS/nixops) from the Nix official and [deploy-rs](https://github.com/serokell/deploy-rs) from the community are both operations tools based on Nix.